 Note: The number of meetings should be represented in a sales outreach funnel.

 So, next time you prepare a sales forecast slide for a board meeting or team review, it could look like this:

-(Takes off rose-colored glasses and squints) Feel the difference in the sense of urgency around creating more qualified opportunities, aka “top of the funnel”, when you take the number of overall meetings out?
+[Takes off rose-colored glasses and squints] Do you feel the difference in the sense of urgency around creating more qualified opportunities, aka “top of the funnel,” when you take out the number of overall meetings?

-All of this is not to say that meetings are not important — they are crucial, but should be seen as a sales outreach metric and not a forecast component.
-By separating them out, it also forces you and your team to track all other associated outreach metrics to see where there might be areas for improvement:
+All of this is not to say that meetings are not important — meetings are crucial, but should be seen as a sales outreach metric and not a forecast component.
+Separating them forces you and your team to track all other associated outreach metrics to see where there might be areas for improvement:

 Then, if you show both side-by-side in a deck, you can also analyze the conversion rate of meetings to qualified opportunities (8 out of 56 in this case, or 14%) which is an important conversion metric:

 Now, being able to separate meetings and qualified opportunities into two separate funnels is predicated on having a process to do so.